 Many software properties can significantly affect maintenance estimates.
 Some projects use other units such as thousands of delivered source instructions (KDSI) and tokens to measure software size.
 This situation requires engineers to convert these units into units such as KLOC or FP before they can estimate maintenance costs with standard models.
 Older systems also tend to require more maintenance than these models predict.

 Software that uses an applied maintenance process may require specific adjustments to its maintenance estimate.
 These considerations include the quality and sufficiency of the configuration management (CM) tools used.
 Process models for correcting errors may also require developers to collect feedback from users in the form of error reports.

-An examination of business processes often present an opportunity to reduce maintenance costs.
+An examination of business processes often presents an opportunity to reduce maintenance costs.
 For example, organizations may assume they know what their customer’s needs are, rather than using their actual needs to drive development.
-Maintenance can also take advantages of technological advances to improve processes.
+Maintenance can also take advantage of technological advances to improve processes.

 Projecting costs is one of the most challenging requirements of software development.
 Maintenance costs can be particularly difficult to estimate with the use of lean methodologies like Agile, which don’t make a clear distinction between development and maintenance.
 Project managers are often in the position of needing to project maintenance costs before the project has even entered development.

 A number of standardized models for accomplishing this task are now available.
 These models generally require the user to quantify many aspects of the project, which is typically difficult to do.
 It’s particularly hard to provide a meaningful number to complexity due to the many ways of measuring this property.
 The complexity of software development also means that standard models fail to consider many factors that greatly affect the effort needed to maintain software.